KudoAI/chatgpt.js/README.md

 In other words, if you think it works, it probabily will, so just type it (who has time for docs?)

-If it didn't, simply submit an [issue](https://github.com/chatgptjs/chatgpt.js/issues) or [PR](https://github.com/chatgptjs/chatgpt.js/pulls) and it will be built, ezpz!
+If it didn't, simply submit an [issue](https://github.com/chatgptjs/chatgpt.js/issues) or [PR](https://github.com/chatgptjs/chatgpt.js/pulls) and it will be integrated, ezpz!